|

-Time Varying and
+Time Varying and Multi-Phase Throughput

-Multi-Phase Throughput Analysis Reliability Block Diagram (RBD)
+Analysis Reliability Block

-sequence.
-In such cases, we can take system analysis through RBDs a step
+system's production/processing sequence.
+In such cases, we can take system

-further and utilize them to study the productivity or yield of the system
+analysis through RBDs a step further and utilize them to study the

-via throughput analysis.
-This is applicable when the system can process
+applicable when the system can process (or make) something, such as

-(or make) something, such as manufacturing systems, chemical processes and
+manufacturing systems, chemical processes and oil refineries.
+Throughput

-oil refineries.
-Throughput analysis has been discussed before in this
+analysis has been discussed before in this e-magazine; in this article we

-e-magazine; in this article we discuss the modeling and analysis of phased
+discuss the modeling and analysis of phased and time varying throughput with

-and time varying throughput with the help of
+the help of

 BlockSim 7.